sanikac10/ConversationalAgent/README.md

 # Conversational Agent with RAG - iOS App

-A sophisticated multi-turn conversational AI agent built with SwiftUI that leverages Retrieval-Augmented Generation (RAG) for enhanced responses.
+A sophisticated multi-turn conversational AI agent built with SwiftUI that leverages the Retrieval-Augmented Generation (RAG) for enhanced responses.

 ## Features